madeyellow/Trackable/README.md

 }
 ```

-You can simplify code to this:
+You can simplify it to this:

 ```csharp
 using MadeYellow.Trackables;